AdaRoseCannon/adarosecannon.github.io/_posts/2021-01-14--making-an-ar-game.md

 Using AFRAME, THREE.js and WebXR to build a game during a 4.5hr live stream.

-Here is a .gif (jiff?) of the final game, [click here to play the game](https://ada.is/basketball-demo/).
+Here is a .gif of the final game, [click here to play the game](https://ada.is/basketball-demo/).
 It uses the [WebXR DOM Overlay API](https://github.com/immersive-web/dom-overlays/blob/master/explainer.md), and the [WebXR Hit Test API](https://github.com/immersive-web/hit-test/blob/master/hit-testing-explainer.md).
 So right now the best way to play it is in Mobile Chrome or [Samsung Internet Beta](https://play.google.com/store/apps/details?id=com.sec.android.app.sbrowser.beta&hl=en_GB&gl=US).

 ![A virtual ball being shot into a virtual basketball hoop.](https://cdn-images-1.medium.com/max/2092/1*uxubAT7y_4V7U0cUCtEiQg.gif)*A virtual ball being shot into a virtual basketball hoop.*